What are lighting sweeps, and what are the best ways to use them? In this blog, we answer those questions and more.

-What Is Time Based Sweep Lighting Control?
+What Is Time-Based Sweep Lighting Control?

-For buildings of a certain size, (those that are required to have a form of lighting control by code), timer-based sweeps could often be the cheapest and simplest code compliant control to implement.
+For buildings of a certain size (those that are required to have a form of lighting control by code), timer-based sweeps could often be the cheapest and simplest code-compliant control to implement.
 Simply route the lighting circuits through relays or a contactor, attach a timer, and voila!
-Code compliant lighting control achieved!
+Code-compliant lighting control achieved!

 These simple forms of time-based control were never as efficient as more distributed systems, nor were they really meant to be.
-One major efficiency gap is that these types of systems all required some form of over-ride, to be used in case someone wanted to work outside the normal operating hours.
-However, these over-rides often turned-on whole sections of a building, severely over-lighting the space based on overall utilization.
+One major efficiency gap is that these types of systems all required some form of override, to be used in case someone wanted to work outside the normal operating hours.
+However, these overrides often turned-on whole sections of a building, severely over-lighting the space based on overall utilization.
 Additionally, it needed to be determined how the lights would be turned back off after a timed sweep.

 Blink-Warn / Flick-Warn

 Just like before, the lights that are held on are typically more than a few occupants of the space need.
-Additionally, and particularly in the days of fluorescent lighting, this flashing wasn’t great for the life of the lamps.
+Additionally, particularly in the days of fluorescent lighting, this flashing wasn’t great for the life of the lamps.
 Finally, setting the blink warn period was always a challenge… Too long of a period and lights could stay burning for hours every week in an unoccupied building.
-Too short of a period and the occupants would go crazy in the constantly flashing lights.
+Too short of a period, and the occupants would go crazy in the constantly flashing lights.

-Has COVID Done Away with time-based sweeps?
+Has COVID Done Away With Time-Based Sweeps?

-In addition, these timer-based systems can require upkeep and maintenance, and this is work that is easily forgotten and put back of mind when the entire office is working from home.
-Our team at Paratus Service Group has been called in to numerous offices where we find circuit breakers have been turned off, clocks lost their time, and holidays not updated.
+In addition, these timer-based systems can require upkeep and maintenance, and this is work that is easily forgotten and put in the back of mind when the entire office is working from home.
+Our team at Paratus Service Group has been called into numerous offices where we find circuit breakers have been turned off, clocks lost their time, and holidays not updated.
 All of these issues create systems that don’t work properly, and in many cases, turn lights on for days, weeks, or months at a time to light an office that is never occupied.

 It is not practical to expect the lights in your office space to remain off all day, but neither is it necessary in an office with a 10 or 20% occupancy level to have their lights burn at 100% all day long.
-The sweep based lighting system was always a rough, but adequate tool for lighting control in the office space during full occupancy, but in the world of hybrid work, a much more finely-tuned approach is needed.
+The sweep-based lighting system was always a rough but adequate tool for lighting control in the office space during full occupancy, but in the world of hybrid work, a much more finely-tuned approach is needed.

 Occupancy and Vacancy Sensing

 Deciding which fixtures to group into an occupancy zone can be tricky for an open office area as well.
 Making these groups too large keeps too many lights on if only one or two people are working but making these groups too small can cause distraction with lights popping on and off all day.
-Plus, desks that sit near the ‘edge’ of an occupancy group can be left in half-light if the nearby occupancy group turns off.
+Plus, desks near the “edge” of an occupancy group can be left in half-light if the nearby occupancy group turns off.

-The Future of Occupancy Based Lighting
+The Future of Occupancy-Based Lighting

 The concept of dependent spaces can also be used to create some powerful occupancy options.
 For instance, the corridor lighting in the core areas of a building can be set to stay on so long as there is at least one person detected in the building.
-This enhances the feeling of safety for anyone working late, without requiring the whole floor be turned on.
+This enhances the feeling of safety for anyone working late without requiring the whole floor to be turned on.
 When the system no longer detects any occupancy, all of the lights will be turned off.

 The best part about this solution… It is work-from-home proof!
-If no one comes into the office on any given day, the lights won’t turn on
+If no one comes into the office on any given day, the lights won’t turn on.

 Occupancy Versus Vacancy

-Vacancy sensors solve this problem by only turning the lights off when you leave, while leaving the “on” part to you.
+Vacancy sensors solve this problem by only turning the lights off when you leave while leaving the “on” part to you.
 When you walk into a space, you will have to turn the lights on by pressing the control at the door; but don’t worry if you forget to turn the lights off when you leave, the sensor will handle that part.

 Many people who are not used to vacancy sensors can get frustrated by them, especially when they are used to the auto-on functionality of occupancy sensors, but in my experience, people usually come around when the benefits are explained.

 Lastly, you can always get the best of both worlds when you use smart sensors as part of an intelligent lighting control system.
-Programmable sensors can be set to operate in occupancy mode during the work day when it is more likely the lights will be on, and in vacancy mode afterhours when its less likely people are there.
+Programmable sensors can be set to operate in occupancy mode during the work day when it is more likely the lights will be on and in vacancy mode after hours when it’s less likely people are there.

 No one could have predicted the swift and immediate shift to remote work that we saw during COVID, and no one could have predicted how suddenly time-based lighting control would become a liability rather than a benefit.
-However, with the benefit of the lessons we have learned during the last 2 years, we at Paratus Service Group believe our controls standards need to shift more and more to vacancy based lighting controls, rather than the blanket approach of lighting sweeps.
+However, with the benefit of the lessons we have learned during the last two years, we at Paratus Service Group believe our controls standards need to shift more and more to vacancy based lighting controls, rather than the blanket approach of lighting sweeps.